gbudjeakp/friend-ranker/README.md

 ## How to contribute
 Interested in helping out build this out?
-First clone the `development branch` repository to your local eenvironment  by entering
+First clone the `development branch` repository to your local environment  by entering

 `git clone {development branch url/ssh} `